ico277/fatch/README.md

 A fast command line system information tool written in C.

 # WIP
-## Fatch is currently rewritten in C++ therefore it is still very incomplete and any sort of (build) instructions might be out of date!
+## Fatch is currently being rewritten in C++ therefore it is still very incomplete and any sort of (build) instructions might be out of date!

 # Compilation
 ## With GPU support